-There have been no external reviews or reports into the activities of the Board during 2015-16.
-No machinery of government changes have had any direct impact on the Board or operations of the Board.
+There have been no external reviews or reports into the activities of the Board during 2016-17.
+No machinery of government change has had any direct impact on the Board or operations of the Board.

 Public Sector Ethics Act

 The Board's administrative procedures and management practices continue to have proper regard to the code of conduct with Board members and staff aware of the requirements and their responsibilities.